All About Istanbul

 The Janissaries used the church as an arsenal after the Conquest of Constantinople in 1453.
 The staircases to the galleries and the inscription on the gate was added by the Ottomans.
 In the 19th century it was opened as a sort of museum displaying old weapons.
 At the beginning of the 20th century it was closed and remained empty for many years, until they started the restorations.

 Today, Hagia Irene church is located in the first courtyard of the Topkapi Palace behind Hagia Sophia, and is called as Aya Irini in Turkish.
-At present, some classic music concerts or art exhibitions are organized in the building during important festivals.
+At present, some classic music concerts or art exhibitions are occasionally organized in the building during important festivals.
 Inside, nothing much remained from its original mosaics but a large cross above its main narthex, showing us that they were never re-made after the Iconoclastic period.
+There are still some interior restorations carried out.

 Hope to see you soon in Istanbul.